Introduction to Analytics

 SES is going strong; lots of people in the expo hall and some great info has been presented so far (continue to check the sessions we’ve covered by following the “SES SF 2012” tag on this post).

-Excited to bring you this session about beginners analytics by Matt Bailey (@SiteLogic and @MattBaileySays).
-If you’re new to analytics, you might be overwhelmed with what to track and how.
-Hopefully some of your most-common questions will be answered in this session.
+I’m excited to bring you this session about beginners analytics by Matt Bailey (@SiteLogic and @MattBaileySays).
+If you’re new to analytics, thenyou might be overwhelmed with what to track and how.
+Hopefully, some of your most-common questions will be answered in this session.

 What is a visitor?
 A visitor is not necessarily a person.
 Visitors are devices.
-If you go to the link from different devices, you are a different visitors.
+If you go to a link from a different device, then you are a different visitor.

 The numbers are undependable.
 They are wrong.